cran-task-views/Bayesian/Bayesian.md

 ### Bayesian models for specific disciplines
 -   `r pkg("AnaCoDa")` is a collection of models to analyze genome scale codon data using a Bayesian framework.
 -   `r pkg("ArchaeoChron")` provides a list of functions for the Bayesian modeling of archaeological chronologies.
--   `r pkg("ASPBay")` allows to make inference on the properties of causal genetic variants in linkage disequilibrium with genotyped markers.
--   `r pkg("babar")` is designed to use nested sampling (a Bayesian analysis technique) to compare possible models for bacterial growth curves, as well as extracting parameters.
 -   The `r pkg("BACCT")` implements the Bayesian Augmented Control (BAC, a.k.a.
 Bayesian historical data borrowing) method under clinical trial setting by calling 'Just Another Gibbs Sampler' ('JAGS') software.
 -   `r pkg("BaSkePro")` provides tools to perform Bayesian inference of carcass processing/transport strategy and bone attrition from archaeofaunal skeletal profiles characterized by percentages of MAU (Minimum Anatomical Units).
 -   `r pkg("bayesbio")` provides miscellaneous functions for bioinformatics and Bayesian statistics.
 -   `r pkg("bayesCT")` performs simulation and analysis of Bayesian adaptive clinical trials for binomial, Gaussian, and time-to-event data types, incorporates historical data and allows early stopping for futility or early success.
 -   `r pkg("BayesCTDesign")` provides a set of functions to help clinical trial researchers calculate power and sample size for two-arm Bayesian randomized clinical trials that do or do not incorporate historical control data.
 -   `r pkg("bayes4psy")` contains several Bayesian models for data analysis of psychological tests.
-- `r pkg("BayesianAnimalTracker")` provides a Bayesian melding approach to combine the GPS observations and Dead-Reckoned path for an accurate animal's track, or equivalently, use the GPS observations to correct the Dead-Reckoned path.
 - `r pkg("bayesianETAS")` is a package for Bayesian estimation of the Epidemic Type Aftershock Sequence (ETAS) model for earthquake occurrences.
 -   `r pkg("BayesianFROC")` provides new methods for the so-called Free-response Receiver Operating Characteristic (FROC) analysis.
 - `r pkg("BayesianLaterality")` provides functions to implement a Bayesian model for predicting hemispheric dominance from observed laterality indices (Sorensen and Westerhausen 2020).